Generating Large-Scale Trajectories Efficiently using Double Descriptions of Polynomials: Preliminaries

 A spline $p(t)$ can be naturally described by the collection $\cbrac{c,T}$, i.e, the first description.
 Consider the minimization of $J(c,T)$ with fixed $T$ and some derivatives specified at certain timestamps.
 It can be formulated as a QP~\cite{Mellinger2011MinimumST} if $c$ is taken as a vector of decision variables.
 The second description is denoted by the collection $\cBrac{d,T}$ where $d\in\mathbb{R}^{2Ms}$ is an end-derivative vector $d=\rbrac{d_1\tp, \dots, d_M\tp}\tp$ where

-Bry et al.~\cite{Bry2015AggressiveFO} leverage the convenience of $\cBrac{d,T}$ to eliminate equality constraints in the QP so that a closed-form solution for the optimal $d$ can be constructed.
+Bry et al.~\cite{Bry2015AggressiveFO} leverage the convenience of $\cBrac{d,T}$ to eliminate equality constraints in the QP so that a closed-form solution for the optimal $d$ is constructed.
 Obviously, the double descriptions of polynomial trajectories provide a lot of convenience for energy minimization.